Bandwidth/bandwidth.github.io/voice/methods/calls/postCalls.md

 Bandwidth's Voice API leverages Basic Authentication with your Dashboard API Credentials.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

-You should not include sensitive or personally-identifiable information in any url field!
+You should not include sensitive or personally-identifiable information in any tag or url field!
 Always use the proper username and password fields for authorization.

 ---